informacja/Ecosystem/README.md

 | Space                                              | Tomighty                                                                                                              |
 | ![Space](docs/qualityShort.png)                    | ![Tomighty](docs/quantity.jpg)                                                                                        |

-The most frequent mistake: **thinking We don't need a rest**
+The most frequent mistake: **Thinking, I don't need a rest**

 Are you interested in how to make instructions like this?
 Check it [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

-*This README was made in one week, what I thinking a great success*
+*This README was made in one week before the lecture, what means a great success*
-###  BONUS: How standard git repo should looks
+###  BONUS: How standard git repo should contains
 * **docs** - *directory for images, and none executive data, like datasheet and presentation*
-* **Readme.md** - *filename displayed by default, should contains image or gif from docs directory describeing project*
+* **Readme.md** - *filename displayed by default, should contains image or gif from docs directory describing project*

 ## Screenshots